 Gasoline has an appearance of a clear, aromatic, volatile liquid, and is a mixture of aliphatic hydrocarbons.
-The flash point is listed a -50° F, and has an LEL (Lower Explosive Limit) of approximately 1.3%.
+The flash point is listed at -50° F (Lower Explosive Limit) of approximately 1.3%.
 The TLV for gasoline is listed as 300 ppm in air.